elbamit/Shareable-SpreadSheet/README.md

 - Readers operations: Read-only operations that do not change the data of the sheet.
 There can be many readers operations that run simultaneously.
 The operations classified as "readers" are: Get Cell, Search String, Search in row/columns, Search in range, Get Size.

 - Writers operations: Operations that modify the data of a single cell of the SpreadSheet.
-There can be many writers operations that run simultaneously.
+There can be many writers operations that run simultaneously it only locks the current row that is being handled.
 The only operation classified as "writer" is: Set Cell.

 - Structural operations: Operations that modify the data of multiple cells/entire SpreadSheet.
 Structural operations are not allowed to run simultaneously because they require the entire SpreadSheet to be "locked".
 The operations classified as "structural" are: Exchange row/column, Add row/column, Set Concurrent Search Limit, Save, Load.